 - Other third parties

-Only a thorough investigation into the cause of your Dallas construction accident will reveal who is responsible for causing your injuries and should be compelled to cover your damages in their entirety.
+Only a thorough investigation into the cause of your Dallas construction accident will reveal who is responsible for causing your injuries and should be compelled to cover your damages.

 Sharing Fault Could Impact Your Injury Settlement

 It is far more common than you might think for construction accident victims to be partially at fault for their injuries.
-In fact, this is one of the top reasons more construction accident victims do not move forward with their cases.
-If you believe you are not entitled to financial compensation because you share the blame for causing your injuries, you are not alone.
+This is one of the top reasons more construction accident victims do not move forward with their cases.
+You are not alone if you believe you are not entitled to financial compensation because you share the blame for causing your injuries.

-However, Texas does not operate under a contributory negligence system.
-Instead, Texas follows proportionate responsibility laws.
-Also commonly known as modified comparative negligence, the law allows injury victims to share up to 50% of the blame for the accident and still recover compensation for their damages.
-However, if you do share fault for your injuries, you should expect to have your injury settlement reduced.
+However, Texas does not operate under a contributory negligence system; instead, Texas follows proportionate responsibility laws.
+Also commonly known as modified comparative negligence, the law allows injury victims to share up to 50% of the blame for the accident and recover compensation for their damages.
+However, if you share fault for your injuries, you should expect to have your injury settlement reduced.

 This is meant to hold you accountable for your portion of the liability.
-The amount of compensation that will be deducted from your injury settlement will be based on your percentage of liability.
-For example, if you were distracted by your cell phone while working on a construction site and you were suddenly struck by a falling object, the judge might find you 10% responsible for your head injuries.
+The compensation deducted from your injury settlement will be based on your percentage of liability.
+For example, if you were distracted by your cell phone while working on a construction site and suddenly struck by a falling object, the judge might find you 10% responsible for your head injuries.

 If the jury awarded you $500,000 for your damages, your injury settlement would be reduced by 10%, leaving you with a construction accident settlement valued at $450,000.
 If you are worried that shared fault could influence the outcome of your case, be sure to discuss your concerns with your attorney.

-Understanding the Common Causes of Severe Construction Accident Injuries
+Understanding the Common Causes of Severe Work Site Accident Injuries

 The construction industry includes many of the most dangerous jobs in the United States.
-Injuries are common among construction workers, with some of these accidents resulting in permanent consequences.
-While accidents can happen under any number of circumstances, some of the most common causes of construction accidents include:
+Injuries are common among construction workers, with some accidents resulting in permanent consequences.
+While accidents can happen under any number of circumstances, the most common causes of construction accidents include the following:

 - Lack of appropriate safety equipment